-The Human Services Program Outcomes can be found on the College's website (Human Services Program page) and in the Human Services program informational brochure.
+The Human Services Program Outcomes can be found on the College's website (Human Services Program page) and in the program's handbook.

 Many of the programs offered at River Valley Community College may be combined with the Human Services Program for a dual degree option.